ThinkbotsAreFree/Birdy/README.md

 A condition-command performs a logical test. `+ - ? !` are condition-commands.

-An action-command performs an action. `@ > < { } $ % _ * ~` are action-commands.
+An action-command performs an action. `_ = & % € @ > < ^ { } * ~` are action-commands.

 ### Wildcards

+In arguments:
-In arguments, the *capture wildcard* character `#` can be used to capture characters in condition-commands, and the *insert wildcard* character can be used to insert previously captured characters in any command.
+* the *capture value* character `#` can be used to capture strings in **condition-commands**,
+* the *insert value* character `$` can be used to insert previously captured characters in **any command**.
 ```
-+ user wants #1 > is &1 available
++ user wants #1 > is $1 available
 ```
 If a peer with this code receives a message "user wants another topic", it will publish a message "is another topic available".

-The character immediately following `#` and `&` is the wildcard identifier.
+The character immediately following `#` and `$` is the variable identifier.
 It can be any non-special character, like a digit or a letter.

 ### Parentheses in glob patterns

-Pattern matching in Birdy works almost like file glob patterns, with `#0` instead of `*`.
+Pattern matching in Birdy works almost like file glob patterns, with `#1` instead of `*`.
 But there's a key difference.

-Pattern matching in Birdy is **parenthese-sensitive**.
-If an opening parenthese is captured, the corresponding closing parenthese must also be captured.
-If an opening parenthese is not captured, the corresponding closing parenthese cannot be captured.
+Pattern matching in Birdy is **parentheses-sensitive**.
+If an opening parenthesis is captured, the corresponding closing parenthesis must also be captured.
+If an opening parenthesis is not captured, the corresponding closing parenthesis cannot be captured.

 In other words, if a capture has parentheses, they are necessarily balanced.

-This feature makes structured messaging possible and easy: since we can work with s-expression based messages, we can work with any kind of data structure.
+This important feature makes structured messaging possible and easy: since peers can manipulate and send s-expression based messages, any kind of data structure can be expressed.

 ### Control flow

-When a peer receives a message, the message goes through all the peer's commands, one by one, in order.
+When a peer receives a message, the message goes through all of the peer's commands, one by one, in order.

 When the message flows through an action-command, the action is executed.